byerlikaya/SmartRAG/docs/en/configuration.md

 ---
 layout: default
 title: Configuration
-description: Detailed configuration options and best practices for SmartRAG
+description: Configure SmartRAG for your specific needs with detailed options and best practices
 lang: en
 ---